 In my opinion, the risks far outweigh the benefits.
 I wouldn’t even consider this vaccine unless I lived in the area of the country with the highest incidence of the 4 strains of Leptospirosis that the vaccine covers and then only if my dog spent huge amount of time in water that could be contaminated.
 Even then, I’d tend to agree with those many vets who say that the benefits don’t outweigh the risks ever.

-Never Give a Leptospirosis Vaccine to a Puppy Under 12 Weeks of Age
+No Leptospirosis Vaccine to Puppies Under 12 Weeks

 If you do decide to give a Leptospirosis vaccine, we require waiting until your puppy is 12 weeks of age at the very minimum.
 All immunologists and the American Animal Hospital Association (AAHA) have this same age recommendation.
 Some vets are giving the Leptospirosis shot to young puppies.
 Please don’t allow your vet to do this to your puppy.
 Also, do not give this vaccine along with any other vaccine.
 Give it either 3 weeks (or more) before or after other vaccines.